Health insurance: Germany

 Germany has the world's oldest national social health insurance system, with origins dating back to Otto von Bismarck's Sickness Insurance Law of 1883.

-Beginning with 10% of blue-collar workers in 1885, mandatory insurance has expanded; in 2009, insurance was made mandatory on all citizens, with private health insurance for the self-employed or above an income threshold.
+Beginning with 10% of blue-collar workers in 1885, mandatory insurance has expanded; in 2009, health insurance was made mandatory for all citizens.
+While most are insured through the statutory system, individuals with an income above a certain threshold, the self-employed, or civil servants may choose between statutory and private health insurance.
 As of 2016, 85% of the population is covered by the compulsory Statutory Health Insurance (SHI) (Gesetzliche Krankenversicherung or GKV), with the remainder covered by private insurance (Private Krankenversicherung or PKV).
 Germany's health care system was 77% government-funded and 23% privately funded as of 2004.
 While public health insurance contributions are based on the individual's income, private health insurance contributions are based on the individual's age and health condition.

 Reimbursement is on a fee-for-service basis, but the number of physicians allowed to accept Statutory Health Insurance in a given locale is regulated by the government and professional societies.

 Co-payments were introduced in the 1980s in an attempt to prevent over utilization.
 The average length of hospital stay in Germany has decreased in recent years from 14 days to 9 days, still considerably longer than average stays in the United States (5 to 6 days).
 Part of the difference is that the chief consideration for hospital reimbursement is the number of hospital days as opposed to procedures or diagnosis.
 Drug costs have increased substantially, rising nearly 60% from 1991 through 2005.
 Despite attempts to contain costs, overall health care expenditures rose to 10.7% of GDP in 2005, comparable to other western European nations, but substantially less than that spent in the U.S. (nearly 16% of GDP).

 Germans are offered three kinds of social security insurance dealing with the physical status of a person and which are co-financed by employer and employee: health insurance, accident insurance, and long-term care insurance.
 Long-term care insurance (Gesetzliche Pflegeversicherung) emerged in 1994 and is mandatory.
 Accident insurance (gesetzliche Unfallversicherung) is covered by the employer and basically covers all risks for commuting to work and at the workplace.